prikhi/pencil/docs/source/reference/datatypes.rst

 Enum
 ----

-Data structure to store option with the possibility to specify available options via XML metadata.
+Data structure to store an option with the possibility to specify available options via XML metadata.

 XML syntax
 ^^^^^^^^^^